wclenhardt/agilecuration/TechnicalDebtConceptualModel.md

 :    Availability of searchable metadata in locations that are accessible to and used by the intended community of users :    The existence of search interfaces that the intended community of users understand and are capable of using :    Machine readability of metadata and accessibility of search interfaces for integration into other applications and services
+:    Metadata content and search locations and interfaces may support both search (the location of data resources that are known to be relevant to a particular problem) and discovery (the [sometimes serendipitous] discovery of data that are of interest to a particular researcher or applied user).

 Understanding
 :    Metadata content that allows potential users to understand suitability for purpose in the context of their anticipated use